tom-delalande/tiny-audio/README.md

 ![Plugins](./docs/image-plugins.png)

 ## Description
-Tiny Audio is a collection of [CLAP](https://cleveraudio.org/) audio plugins for music production written in C. These
+Tiny Audio is a collection of [CLAP](https://cleveraudio.org/) audio plugins for music production written in C. Including a sine wave synthesizer and a gain effect.

 ## Features
 - ∿ Sine wave synthesizer